Small random initialization is akin to spectral learning: Optimization and generalization guarantees for overparameterized low-rank matrix reconstruction: Preliminaries

 \begin{definition} The measurement operator $\mathcal{ A}: S^n \longrightarrow \mathbb{R}^m$ satisfies the spectral-to-nuclear restricted isometry property with constant $\delta >0$, if it holds for all symmetric matrices $Z$ hat

 \end{definition} The following lemma shows that these two properties are induced by the standard restricted isometry property (Definition \ref{def:restrictedisometry}). \begin{lemma} Let $\mathcal{ A}: S^n \longrightarrow \mathbb{R}^m$ be a linear measurement operator.
-Then the following two statements hold. \begin{enumerate} \item Suppose that $\mathcal{ A}$ has the restricted isometry property as in \eqref{equation:RIP} for all matrices of rank $r+1$ with constant $\delta_1 < 1$.
+Then the following three statements hold. \begin{enumerate} \item Suppose that $\mathcal{ A}$ has the restricted isometry property as in \eqref{equation:RIP} for all matrices of rank $r+1$ with constant $\delta_1 < 1$.
 Then $\mathcal{ A}$ has the spectral-to-spectral restricted isometry property of rank $r$ with constant $\sqrt{r} \delta_1$. \item Suppose that $\mathcal{ A}$ has the restricted isometry property as in \eqref{equation:RIP} for all matrices of rank $2$ with constant $\delta_2 < 1$.
-Then $\mathcal{ A}$ has the spectral-to-nuclear restricted isometry property with constant $\delta_2$. \end{enumerate} \end{lemma}
+Then $\mathcal{ A}$ has the spectral-to-nuclear restricted isometry property with constant $\delta_2$. \item Suppose that $\mathcal{ A}$ has the restricted isometry property as in \eqref{equation:RIP} for all matrices of rank $2r$ with constant $\delta_3 < 1$.
+Moreover, let $W \subset \R^n$ be a subspace of dimension $r$ and let $V_W \in \R^{n\times r}$ be an orthogonal matrix whose columns span the subspace $W$.
+Then it holds that for all symmetric matrices $Z \in \R^{n \times n} $ of rank at most $r$ that